Yehor-Havrylenko/Terraform_Infrastructure/README.md

 - **Future Enhancements:**
   - Plan to extend the backend to support different cloud providers or more complex setups, such as Kubernetes clusters or multi-region deployments.

-This README should provide a clear and comprehensive overview of your Terraform project for potential collaborators or reviewers visiting your GitHub repository.
-Let me know if you need further modifications or additional details!